icaroharry/AEDS/README.md

 >>###3.2.Methods
  The methods are the functions of the fields.
 They can be found in the field class(var Field = function() { ), in main.js.
  >>> ####3.2.1.reload():
   This method reload the datasource.
-Example:
+Implementation:
   >>
   >